FluffySnowman/FluffySnowman/README.md

 Name's Fluffy and I do things with computers.
 You can find me on <a target="_blank" rel="me" href="https://t.me/FluffySnowman">Telegram</a> or on Discord:`@fluffysnowman` or `FluffySnowman#1337`

-### [Recent Projects] ->
+### [Cool/Recent Projects] ->
 - [AutoVirt](https://github.com/FluffySnowman/autovirt) - Virtual Machine (Qemu) automation tool built in rust.

-- Building a linux compatible, performant (hopefully) and modern OS/Kernel from scratch in Zig/C.
+- [PrettyLogger](https://github.com/fluffysnowman/prettylogger) - Simple pretty logger built in go.

 - [Snowpass](https://github.com/FluffySnowman/SnowPass) - Fully featured, cross-platform, CLI password manager.

+- [lo](https://github.com/FluffySnowman/lo) - Better `ls` command built in go (no documentation since its just for me)

+- Currently building a linux compatible, performant (hopefully) and modern OS/Kernel from scratch in Zig/C which will be made public once its actually useable.

-- New documentation website [snowdocs.dev](https://snowdocs.dev) which is a revamp of my old blog which is a revamp of the older one and a revamp of that and so on... (which has now been deleted)
+- Documentation website [snowdocs.dev](https://snowdocs.dev) which is a revamp of my old blog which is a revamp of the older one and a revamp of that and so on... (which has now been deleted)

 - [Vortexus](https://github.com/fluffysnowman/vortexus) is a tool that can be used to create working projects in minutes